How to parse command line arguments in Python

 Often named arguments have two forms: long form like

---help and short form like
+short form like

 -h.
 You can define multiple names by providing